Metadata Workflows

 Context — data can only be reused if users know where it came from, what it means, who touched it, and what the related datasets are

-From the standpoint of querying engines like Amazon Athena, data that lacks consistency and completeness is extremely difficult to query longitudinally and depreciates over time (as team members change, platforms change, and tribal knowledge is lost).
+From the standpoint of querying engines like Amazon Athena, metadata that lacks consistency and completeness is extremely difficult to query longitudinally and depreciates over time (as team members change, platforms change, and tribal knowledge is lost).

 Use cases